mikkeline-elleby/semester_project_teamwise/README.md

 ## 4) Web demos

-This repo includes a small `web-demo/` folder with two UIs that help during development and evaluation.
+This repo includes a folder `web-demo/` folder with two UIs that help during development and evaluation.

 ### A) Daily diarization helper (multi-speaker name recognition)